0

 Constipation is the term for when stools move too slowly through the colon (large intestine), resulting in too few bowel movements (less than three a week) and stools that are too hard.
 It is often accompanied by discomfort in the stomach, cramps and abdominal bloating.
 Along with diseases, there are several causes: a change in routine, a diet low in fruit and vegetables, too little physical activity …

 Increasing your intake of fibre is particularly recommended.
-Fibre is available in the form of supplements, such as psyllium (Psyllium Seed Husk)
+Fibre is available in the form of supplements, such as psyllium (Psyllium Husk)

 Dysbiosis